 Want to know how to streamline your way around China’s many airports, airlines?
 Here are 10 things you should know about air travel in China.

-#1 These are best Chinese airlines to travel with
+1. These are the best Chinese airlines to travel with

 In 2018, Hainan Airlines, China Southern, and China Eastern ruled the top 10 of best airlines in China.

-We’re probably stating the obvious here, but travelling off-season can save you a lot of money in China.
-It even pays to look for last-minute flights during off-season, as airlines sometimes offer discounts because of low sales volume or high cancellation rates.
+We’re probably stating the obvious here, but traveling off-season can save you a lot of money in China.
+It even pays to look for last-minute flights during the off-season, as airlines sometimes offer discounts because of low sales volume or high cancellation rates.

-When you’re on a budget, you may want to avoid travelling around China’s national holidays, such as Spring Holiday and Golden Week, as ticket prices go through the roof.
-However, if you insist on travelling around China in peak season, make sure you book your flights as early as possible to avoid paying a premium.
+When you’re on a budget, you may want to avoid traveling around China’s national holidays, such as Spring Holiday and Golden Week, as ticket prices go through the roof.
+However, if you insist on traveling around China in peak season, make sure you book your flights as early as possible to avoid paying a premium.

 Choosing a connecting flight can also be a lot cheaper than direct flights in China.
 Want to make the most of a layover?
 Book one of our carefully selected visa free layover tours and catch a glimpse of some of China’s major cities on the go.